escowho/qpack/README.md

         credential store and creates the necessary system variables used by the qualtRics package (), e.g. QUALTRICS_API_KEY and QUALTRICS_BASE_URL.
+-   response_calendar
+    -   Creates choropleth calendar that shows the relative occurrence of observations from typical Qualtrics date fields
+    -   Creates a choropleth calendar using the calendR function.
+It shows a yearly calendar where every day that registers an observation is colored a shade of red such that the darker the red, the more observations recorded for that date.
 -   set_up
     -   Set-up code to create project directories and load needed packages